meg-an321/Gist/gist-template.md

 ### Grouping Constructs
-Grouping constructors allows you to capture parts of the regez.
+Grouping constructors allows you to capture parts of the regex.
 To do this you will use parentheses () to capture groups.

 ### Bracket Expressions